dmitigr/cefeika/README.md

 Usage without CMake
 -------------------

-It's possible to use header-only libraries without [CMake].
-It can be done by defining the `DMITIGR_LIB_HEADER_ONLY` macros, where `LIB` - is a library name, before including a library header, for example:
+Of course, it's possible to use the libraries without [CMake].
+In order to use header-only libraries the macros `DMITIGR_LIB_HEADER_ONLY`, where `LIB` - is a library name in uppercase, must be defined before including a library header, for example:

 ```cpp
 #define DMITIGR_PGFE_HEADER_ONLY